Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

 # Challenge Two - Create a Demo System Under Test

 This challenge is about having our own application to test that we can later change to meet our performance requirements.

+On a Windows PC, there are three possible destinations for the code:
+1. Directly on the Windows PC file system
+2. In a Windows Subsystem for Linux (WSL) session
+3. Azure Cloud Shell

+You need to decide which destination suits you best.
+Azure Cloud Shell should have all of the tooling installed already.

 ## Installation